 Why It’s Important: This project is located on a working farm next door to the Stirling Range National Park.
 The aim is to create wildlife corridors that connect to the Park, as well as plant areas at risk of salinity to maintain the overall health of the land.

-Why It’s Important: This property has experienced severe wind erosion.
-Planting a mix of native shrubs and trees, including native sandalwood, will protect the land from further erosion and help to diversify farm income.
+Why It’s Important: This property has experienced severe wind and water erosion in recent years.
+By planting a mix of native shrubs and trees, including native sandalwood, our aim is to will protect the land from further degradation and create habitat for native fauna.

 Miyawaki Forests, WA

 Why It’s Important: This multi-site micro-forest project is a collaboration with Dr Grey Coupland from the Harry Butler Institute.
 The aim is to cool urban heat areas and provide shade, amenity, habitat and learning opportunities in parts of the Perth metropolitan area that have been extensively cleared for development and are typically disinvested.